 Flour

-White flour was expensive and only used in wealthy houses.
+White flour was expensive and only used in wealthy houses in medieval times.
 Most people had only access to whole meal bread flour (made from wheat) and rye flour.
+Wholemeal flour was a lot less expensive than white bread flour in Elizabethian times as it was considered to be a ‘wastage’ from making white flour.

-You can make this recipe from any flour you like, but wholemeal bread flour (or brown bread flour) works great with this recipe and compliments the flavour of the beer well.
+These days, you can make this recipe from any bread flour you like, but wholemeal bread flour (or brown bread flour) works great with this recipe and compliments the flavour of the beer well (plus you’ll be keeping this medieval bread recipe authentic).

-Another option is to use 50% wholemeal flour and 50% white flour, which gives you a good lift and flavour at the same time.
+Another option is to use 50% wholemeal bread flour and 50% white bread flour, which will make the bread nice and light, but still add great flavour.

 Beer